nbarnhouse/TigoMonitoring/README.md

 ## Acknowledgement

 Thanks to [Prime Digital Academy](www.primeacademy.io) who equipped and helped me to make this application a reality.
-Thank you to NASA who has some pretty great free APIs.
+Thank you to Tigo who has great documtation for their API data for premium subscription users.

 ## Support